 We’ll share regular construction updates on this webpage and via our construction updates email newsletter.

-What to expect between Virginia and Pike streets:
+What to expect between Virginia and Union streets:

 - Work hours are typically 7 AM to 7 PM on weekdays and 9 AM to 7 PM on Saturdays with occasional work until 10 PM on any of those days, if needed.